maanbhati/MusicSearchApp/README.md

 Expresso for UI testing

 # External Libraries
-Retrofit2 network calls
+Retrofit2 network calls,
-RxJava for Threading
+RxJava for Threading,
-Dagger2 for dependency injection
+Dagger2 for dependency injection,
-Glide for image loading
+Glide for image loading,
-Okhttp for network connection
+Okhttp for network connection,
 Mockito for mocking objects

 # Testing
-Unit Tests for unit testing
+Unit Tests for unit testing,
 Espresso Tests for ui testing